 Edom, Texas is just a short drive west of Tyler towards Ben Wheeler and Canton at the intersection of FM 279 and FM 314.

 It's a lovely small community of restaurants, art galleries and more.
 It is also the home to spring and fall art shows well known in all of Texas, and the Second Saturday Art Jam.

-We love to visit and have lunch at Edom, and attend the Edom Festival of the Arts, which will be held next in October of 2016.
+We love to visit and have lunch at Edom, and attend the Edom Festival of the Arts.

 The Second Saturday Art Jam, sponsored by 279 Artisans Trail, includes activities such as exhibits of the works of artists, craft demonstrations, children's art, antique and hot rod car shows, and more.